What is ecommerce?

 - Facebook – useful for precise demographic targeting and interest-based segments.

 Over 70% of ecommerce sales in 2025 are projected to take place on mobile devices.
-If your store isn’t mobile-optimized, you’re leaving money on the table.
+If your store isn’t mobile-optimized, you’ll lose a whole lot of money.

 - Text and buttons sized for tapping.